 Here are the criteria that you can set weights for.
 To modify them, click on the Edit button in the Fraud Criteria section:

-- EPC Exceeds Threshold: This is flagged if an affiliate’s earnings per click (EPC) for any offer is a specified percentage difference higher than the average EPC for all affiliates on those offers.
+- EPC Exceeds Threshold: This is flagged if a partner’s earnings per click (EPC) for any offer is a specified percentage difference higher than the average EPC for all partners on those offers.
 This criterion measures only for the past day.

-- Daily Conversions: This is flagged if an affiliate’s conversions over the past day exceeds a specified number.
+- Daily Conversions: This is flagged if a partner’s conversions over the past day exceeds a specified number.

-Note: This includes any stat recorded as a conversion, including private goals (which affiliates would not see).
+Note: This includes any stat recorded as a conversion, including private goals (which partners would not see).

-- Duplicate IP Addresses: This is flagged if the affiliate’s conversions for offers using pixel-based tracking comes from the same IP address, exceeding a specified percentage of total conversions.
+- Duplicate IP Addresses: This is flagged if the partner’s conversions for offers using pixel-based tracking comes from the same IP address, exceeding a specified percentage of total conversions.

-- Days with No Activity: This is flagged if the affiliate exceeds a specified number of days with no conversions in the past 30 days.
+- Days with No Activity: This is flagged if the partner exceeds a specified number of days with no conversions in the past 30 days.
 This criterion counts total days, not consecutive days.

 Weights & Thresholds